Green Wireless Network Scaling for Joint Deployment: Multi-BSs or Multi-RISs?: Introduction

 The remainder of this paper is structured as follows.
 Section~\ref{sect:related} reviews related works.
 Section~\ref{sect:system_model} details the system model and formulates the IREE maximization problem.
-Section~\ref{sect:proposed_scheme} presents the ADD-RBF framework and its theoretical analysis.
-Section~\ref{sect:scaling_law} derives the fundamental scaling laws.
+Section~\ref{sect:proposed_scheme} presents the ADD-RBF framework and analyzes its representation expressiveness and stage-wise convergence.
+Section~\ref{sect:scaling_law} analyzes the scaling behaviors of capacity and traffic-capacity mismatch, and further derives the corresponding IREE deployment insights.
 Section~\ref{sect:num_res} provides numerical results, and Section~\ref{sect:conc} concludes the paper.